DongChuanming/MSEP/.ipynb_checkpoints/README-checkpoint.md

 You can also weight your loss function if you find the annotated data have unbalanced samples for different status.

-First, use "produce_weights" to produce a list of weights
+First, use _produce_weights_ function to produce a list of weights

 ```
 from msep.cross_validation import data_grouping_by_status, stratified_data_split, produce_weights